Gnomeball/SwackQuote/README.md

 Currently, the `attribution`, `source`, and `embed` fields are optional, and default to empty/`false` when not set:
 - If given, the `attribution` field will appear after the quote, separated by a `~`.
 - If given, the `source` field will be linked to by the quote.
-  - When `embed` is also set to `embed = true`, the `source` will be embedded beneath the quote (such as a YouTube video).
+  - When `embed = true`, the `source` will be embedded beneath the quote (i.e. showing a YouTube video).

 When adding quotes, **please** take care to update the trailing count comments, spaced out in groups of 5 quotes before a comment (so `#5` is followed by `#10` and so on).
 The one at the bottom should have the exact number of quotes, but if you round up to the nearest 5, then it's unlikely anyone will complain. **This is important!**

 [All Discord-accepted markdown will be rendered properly](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101).
 Individual quotes **must** be less than 4000 bytes in size (encoded as UTF-8, total across all fields).
 In practice, we recommend quotes be less than 1500 bytes (UTF-8) anyway, as this would fill the screen on most mobile displays.
 Usually, a quote is much shorter anyway, just a couple of sentences at most. **When in doubt, keep it concise**, you can always link a `source` for those who want to see/hear more.

-So, when required, attributions should follow the order: **`Author, Character, Work/Title, Edition/Episode, Year`**.
+When required, attributions should follow the order: **`Author, Character, Work/Title, Edition/Episode, Year`**.
 These may be omitted where redundant or unknown (though we prefer an unknown author to be cited as such).
 Commas separate for clarity, and where clear may be removed or instead parenthesised.

 Additional context or aspects of the attribution may be included if it is felt to improve the quote, preferably after the above ordering.

 Due to the limitations of TOML and a desire for readability, we do not suggest or require quotation marks within the attribution; these are attributions, not citations, and it's easier for most people to just not worry about whether to use `"` or `'` and how to get that working within the TOML strings, so if you were to just write `attribution = "Terry Pratchet, The Colour of Magic"`, this would suffice.

+When in doubt, ask someone, or look through the existing quotes for templates to follow!

 ### Quotes with unknown attribution

-If you do not know who said/wrote the quote, or cannot find the original attribution, please use `Unknown`, or `Various` if likely disputed.
-If many have said it in one form or another, use `Apocryphal`.
+If you do not know who said/wrote the quote, or cannot find the original attribution, please use `Unknown` (or `Various` if likely disputed).
+If many have said it in one form or another, so there's no clear original/canonical form, use `Apocryphal`.

 However, if you're having trouble finding the attribution, you can always ask others!
 They may know it themselves or know where to check (such as [Wikiquote](https://en.wikiquote.org/wiki/Main_Page) or your favourite search engine, these are particularly good at finding and dealing with misquotes or misattributions).